-Every insurance plan prepares their list of benefits on a standard form, called a Summary of Benefits and Coverage, which you can use to compare benefits between plans side by side.
-If you are not presented a full copy of the summary before enrollment, you can find these online or ask the insurer to send one to you.
+Every insurance plan prepares its list of benefits on a standard form, called a Summary of Benefits and Coverage, which you can use to compare benefits between plans side by side.
+If you are not presented a full copy of the summary before enrollment, you can find it online or ask the insurer to send one to you.
 Be organized and take your time.
 Pay attention to the fine print and read carefully.
-Don't be shy if you have questions, asking during open enrollment can prevent you from begin faced with a plan that doesn't meet your needs during the year.
+Don't be shy if you have questions - asking during open enrollment can prevent you from being stuck with a plan that doesn't meet your needs.